If you’ve had a heart attack, you might think life insurance is out of reach.

 - What medications are you taking for your condition?

-None of these prescriptions are going to cause you to be declined depending on the rest of your health.
+None of these prescriptions will cause you to be declined depending on the rest of your health.

 You want the insurance underwriter to get as clear a picture of your current health situation as possible.

-Life Insurance Quotes After A Heart Attack
+Life Insurance Quotes After a Heart Attack

 - Preferred: Also likely impossible.
 Regardless of how much your health improves, insurance companies will still be too worried about your past heart attack.